Fraught Imaginaries

 Assembly

-Bob Barker plastic prison food trays coated in materials and images from the prison industrial supply chain.
+Bob Barker plastic prison food trays

-Listed in order from the top down:
+(listed in order from top down)

 Tray 1: American Flag print on cotton, resin, bird poop